lhg1992/WelLayout_API/README.md

 Parametric trajectory design pattern let you say good-bye to manual trial-and-errors on the trajectory geometry to fulfill various constraints.

-The basic technical methods/ideas are created during my PhD work in NTNU-SUBPRO research team, and published in a series of 3 journal papers:
+The basic technical methods/ideas were created during my PhD in NTNU-SUBPRO research team, and published in a series of 3 journal papers:

 https://doi.org/10.1016/j.petrol.2021.109450